johanhedin/nanoca/doc/smartcard.md

     $ nanoca req "pkcs11:" /tmp/my_name.csr

-Choose "Request for personal certificate" and enter the desired settings when asked for.
+Choose "2 - Request for personal client certificate" and enter the desired information when asked for.
 Use "My Name" as Common Name.
 You will be asked for the User PIN when the CSR is created because the CSR is signed with your private key.

 When the CSR is ready, you can use `openssl` with the `req` command to look at
 it: